deavmi/HaikuDocs/docs/3rdPartySoftware/Utilities/TinyTim/README.md

     tinytim

-(in lowercase).
 The program window will appear.

 ![tinytim1](img/tinytim1.png "The TinyTim window")